jerhsiao/music_research/README.md

 Before running the scripts, you need to download the correct datasets and place them into the right folders.

-In 'music_research/datasets', download these two files.
+Download and place these two files in 'music_research/datasets'

 https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=madeeg_preprocessed.hdf5